-L. Net Profits means a net gain from the operation of a business, profession, enterprise or other activity carried on with a profit objective or ordinarily carried on with a profit objective after provision for all ordinary, reasonable, and necessary expenses either paid or accrued in accordance with the accounting system used by the taxpayer for federal income tax purposes, without deduction of taxes imposed by this Ordinance, federal, state, and other taxes based on income exclusive of the amount of Ohio franchise taxes computed on the net worth basis; and in the case of an association, without deduction of salaries paid and guaranteed payments issued to partners, members, and other owners; and otherwise adjusted to the requirements of this Ordinance.
-See also definition of "Business" and Article III(A)(7).
+L. Net Profit means a net gain from the operation of a business, profession, enterprise or other activity carried on with a profit objective or ordinarily carried on with a profit objective after provision for all ordinary, reasonable, and necessary expenses either paid or accrued in accordance with the accounting system used by the taxpayer for federal income tax purposes, without deduction of taxes imposed by this Ordinance, federal, state, and other taxes based on income exclusive of the amount of Ohio franchise taxes computed on the net worth basis; and in the case of an association, without deduction of salaries paid and guaranteed payments and other similar amounts paid, issued, or accrued to partners, former partners, members, former members, and other owners; and in the case of a real estate investment trust and regulated investment company, without deduction of dividends to, distributions to, or amounts set aside for or credited to the benefit of investors allowed as a deduction in the computation of federal taxable income; and other wise adjusted to the requirements of this Ordinance.